 Working as part of the Thales Alenia Space UK Propulsion Engineering Team:

-• Provide technical input to future propulsion developments and continuous improvement of our products, systems and processes.
+- Provide technical input to future propulsion developments and contribute to continuous improvement of our products, systems and processes.

-• Propulsion Engineering Manager, Design Authority and Propulsion Technical Skill leaders
+- Propulsion Engineering Manager, Propulsion Design Authority and propulsion technical skill leaders

 Key Responsibilities and tasks

-• Lead the design and development of state-of-the-art propulsion subsystems with particular emphasis on conventional chemical propulsion subsystems and technologies (monopropellant hydrazine and bipropellants: MMH/MON).
-This will involve, but not be limited to;
+- Provide technical input to the design and development of new chemical propulsion subsystems for TAS satellites/product lines.
+This will include, but not be limited to;

-- Managing the delivery of technical documentation for the propulsion subsystem through the different project life cycle milestones & reviews (PDR, CDR, QR…)
+- Preparing technical documentation for the solution through the different project life cycle milestones & reviews (PDR, CDR, QR etc)

-• Perform ad-hoc additional duties that will arise from time to time that are consistent with the nature of this technical managerial position
+- Perform ad-hoc additional duties that will arise from time to time that are consistent with the nature of this position